Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which GRE prep company is better, Manhattan Prep or Magoosh?

-We think that both companies offer strengths in different areas and which course is “better,” ultimately depends on the student.
+We think that both companies offer strengths in different areas and which course is “better,” ultimately depends on the student and their needs/situation.